Best Known For

 "For me, everything definitely comes from music."

-A talented comedic writer and actor, Mike Myers was born in 1953 to British parents in Scarborough, Ontario, Canada.
+A talented comedic writer and actor, Mike Myers was born to British parents in Scarborough, Ontario, Canada, on May 25, 1963.
 His father, Eric, who worked as an encyclopedia salesman, was an important influence on Myers.
-He shared his love of British comedy with his sons -- Myers and his older brothers, Peter and Paul -- and sometimes would wake the boys up late at night to watch episodes of Monty Python or Benny Hill.
+He shared his love of British comedy with his sons—Myers and his older brothers, Peter and Paul—and sometimes would wake the boys up late at night to watch episodes of Monty Python or Benny Hill.

 Myers began his professional career as a child actor, appearing in commercials.
 After finishing high school, he joined the Toronto outpost of the popular Chicago comedy group Second City.
 Myers went out on his own for a short period in the mid-1980s, taking his comedy to London, but returned to Toronto after his father was diagnosed with Alzheimer's.
 Not long after his return, Myers met Robin Ruzan, who he later married (in 1993).